josephaverion/josephaverion.github.io/essays/the-essence-of-coding-standards.md

 ---
 layout: essay
 type: essay
-title: "The Art of Asking Questions in Software Engineering"
+title: "The Essence of Coding Standards"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-21
 published: true